stormlightlabs/noteleaf/docs/testing.md

 Tests use `t.Fatal` for setup errors that prevent test execution and `t.Error` for test assertion failures.
 Fatal errors stop test execution while errors allow tests to continue checking other conditions.

+### Context Cancellation Testing Pattern

+Error case testing frequently uses context cancellation to simulate database and network failures.
+The pattern creates a context, immediately cancels it, then calls the function under test to verify error handling.
+This provides a reliable way to test error paths without requiring complex mock setups or external failure injection.

 ### Command Structure Testing

 Command group tests verify cobra command structure including use strings, aliases, short descriptions, and subcommand presence.
 Tests check that commands are properly configured without executing their logic.